New Orleans Child Custody & Visitation Attorneys

 Decisions that involve child custody and visitation are some of the most difficult and most significant choices that separating couples must make.
 Unfortunately, charged emotions that often accompany the end of relationships and different yet sincerely-held beliefs regarding what is best for children can make it difficult for divorcing spouses and unmarried parents to find common ground.

-At Scott, Vicknair, Hair & Checki, LLC, our legal team understands such struggles and strive to provide effective representation for every client and seek to achieve solutions that benefit both our clients and the children who are most affected by these decisions.
+The legal team at SVHC understands such struggles and strive to provide effective representation for every client and seek to achieve solutions that benefit both our clients and the children who are most affected by these decisions.

 How Does Louisiana Decide Child Custody?